Terry Borcheller

-Terry Borcheller (born March 22, 1966, in Hialeah, Florida) is an American professional racing driver who races in the Grand American Road Racing Association Rolex Sports Car Series and American Le Mans Series.
+Terry Joe Borcheller (born March 22, 1966, in Hialeah, Florida) is an American professional racing driver who races in the Grand American Road Racing Association Rolex Sports Car Series and American Le Mans Series.

 As a teenager, Borcheller was the World Karting Association national champion in 1983.
 He began his professional career in the Barber Saab Pro Series in 1991.
-In 1998 he won the IMSA Speedvision cup in the GS class and the SPEED World Challenge T-1 class championship in a Saleen Mustang.
-In 2000 he captured the Rolex Sports Car Series GTO class championship in a Saleen Mustang.
-The following year he drove a Saleen S7R in the American Le Mans Series and won the GTS class championship.
-The following year he returned to the Rolex series and captured SRP II class honors in a Lola-Nissan.
+In 1998, he won the IMSA Speedvision cup in the GS class and the SPEED World Challenge T-1 class championship in a Saleen Mustang.
+In 2000, he captured the Rolex Sports Car Series GTO class championship in a Saleen Mustang.
+The following year, he drove a Saleen S7-R in the American Le Mans Series and won the GTS class championship.
+The following year, he returned to the Rolex series and captured SRP II class honors in a Lola-Nissan.
 Following the realignment of that series class structure the following year, Borcheller was the champion of that series top class, Daytona Prototype in a Chevrolet powered Doran.
-The following year he won the 24 Hours of Daytona with teammates Christian Fittipaldi, Forest Barber, and Andy Pilgrim in a Pontiac powered Doran and finished 9th in the championship.
+The following year, he won the 24 Hours of Daytona with teammates Christian Fittipaldi, Forest Barber, and Andy Pilgrim in a Pontiac powered Doran and finished ninth in the championship.
 He stayed with the Doran team through the 2006 season as the team began to fall behind the teams using the more heavily developed and popular Riley and Crawford chassis.